MyAnimeCatalog/MyAnimeCatalog/README.md

 ## Getting Started

-If you want to try out My Anime Catalog, check it out <a href = "https://my-anime-catalog.vercel.app/">here</a>!

 If you are interested in contributing to My Anime Catalog, fork and clone this repo.
 Navigate to the root directory and install the dependencies e.g: